 Syrian Refugee Children’s Representations of their Memories of Syria, a Transition Country, and Early Days in Canada

-Justification: Several scholars have advocated for children’s experiences to be articulated by children themselves.
-We are unaware of any previous research recording the unique memories of Syrian refugee children, This short video document of children’s memories will help refugees, those providing services to refugees, and academics better understand their experiences.
+Research Justification: Several scholars have advocated for children’s experiences to be articulated by children themselves.
+There is very little research recording the unique memories of Syrian refugee children or addressing the ethical challenges of working with this population.
+The short video document of children’s memories will help service providers, educators, and academics better understand Syrian children’s experiences.

 Explore more projects